-The whole Ottoman operation was a mess from start to finish.
-One of the three corps, the X Corps, suffered something like 90% losses simply from attempting the impossible winter march through the imposing Allahüekber Mountains.
-When the IX and XI Corps launched their attack on the town of Sarikamish (which is in northeastern Turkey today) on December 29, they were expecting reinforcement from the X Corps at the key moment in the battle, but that reinforcement obviously never came because, for all intents and purposes, there was no X Corps anymore.
+Having given zero apparent thought to the logistics of implementing such an intricate plan in the dead of a Caucasian winter, Enver Pasha was presumably surprised when the whole thing collapsed.
+One of the three attacking corps, the X Corps, suffered something like 90% losses simply from attempting the impossible winter march through the imposing Allahüekber Mountains to get into position.
+When the IX and XI Corps launched their attack on the town of Sarikamish (which is in northeastern Turkey today) on December 29, their expected reinforcement from the X Corps never came because, well, there was no X Corps anymore.
 Soldiers in the other two corps died nearly as often from hypothermia and illness as from the actual fighting.
-The Russian forces, commanded by General Nikolai Yudenich (d.
-1933), eventually moved out of Sarikamish.
-Enver interpreted this as a retreat, but in reality they were re-positioning to envelope the Ottomans.

 I could have written this post on January 7, because the battle really ended that day, when the defeated–annihilated, really–Ottomans began to fall back to Ottoman territory.
 But a few Ottoman units outside of Sarikamish held on until January 17, so here we are.
-The losses were so severe that the entire Ottoman Third Army, its Caucasian force, was crippled.
-Enver’s failure was total: he’d designed an intricate plan of attack that probably looked great on paper but depended on the pieces coming together perfectly, which almost never happens and certainly isn’t likely to happen in the dead of winter in the Caucasus.
-He failed to account for weather conditions, failed to predict how the Russians would respond, and failed to bring along enough of a reserve force to adjust if anything went wrong.
+Their losses were so severe that the entire Ottoman Third Army, its Caucasian force, was crippled.
+Enver’s failure was total: his grand plan looked great on paper but depended on the pieces coming together perfectly, which almost never happens and certainly wasn’t likely to happen in those conditions.
+He failed to account for the weather, failed to predict how the Russians would respond, and failed to bring along enough of a reserve force to adjust if anything went wrong.
 Obviously, then, the Armenians were to blame.
 Wait, what?

 To be fair, the Armenians fighting alongside the Russians were invaluable to the Russian effort, but those were mostly Russian Armenians, not Ottoman Armenians.
-But whomever they were, it’s clear that when Enver returned to Constantinople and publicly claimed that he’d been defeated by Armenian perfidy rather than his own considerable errors, he was doing so simply to try to cover up his failure.
+Though when Enver returned to Constantinople and publicly claimed that he’d been defeated by Armenian perfidy, so as to cover up his failures, to the Ottoman people that became a distinction without a difference.
 Unfortunately, such was Enver’s stature that his claims were not only believed but were then allowed to inform policy.
-In February all Armenians serving in the Ottoman military were demobilized, in April the empire began deporting prominent Armenians, and by May it was undertaking mass deportations, which turned into death marches to concentration camps on the outskirts of Anatolia.
+In February all Armenians serving in the Ottoman military were demobilized due to fears that they were compromised by Russia.
+In April the empire began deporting prominent Armenians, and by May it was undertaking mass deportations, which turned into death marches to concentration camps on the outskirts of Anatolia.

 As for the Caucasus theater, things continued to mostly go in Russia’s direction, with some periodic setbacks, until mid-1916.
-That’s when the Ottomans put Mustafa Kemal in command of the Caucasian front (which by this time had shifted well into Anatolia), and he was able to at least slow down the Russian advance.
-Even with the future Atatürk in charge, though, the Ottomans needed the chaos that was 1917 in Russia before they were able to right the ship.
-Russia’s collapse and eventual withdrawal from the war allowed the Ottomans to gain back the territory they’d lost and then some.
-In fact, most of the territory that the Ottomans were looking to get back, the territory they’d lost in 1878, does belong to Turkey today.
+That’s when the Ottomans put Mustafa Kemal in command of the Caucasian front (which by this time had moved well into Anatolia), and he was able to at least slow down the Russian advance.
+Even with the future Atatürk in charge, though, the Ottomans couldn’t really right the ship until the 1917 revolution sent Russian packing.